Print Friendly

 (i) Hold a bachelor’s degree from an accredited institution; or

-(b) Teachers with a charter school-specific teaching certificate shall receive mentoring and professional development as approved by the charter school board of directors.
-The charter school board of directors may impose additional requirements.
+(b) Teachers with a charter school-specific teaching certificate shall receive mentoring and professional development as approved by the charter holder.

 (c) The state board of education shall issue charter school-specific teaching certificates to teachers upon recommendation of the individual charter school, unless denied on the grounds set forth in section 33-1208, Idaho Code.